jeffstieler/atlas-help/packer/builds/build-environment.html.md

 connected to the Packer build.
 For example, `hashicorp`.
 - `ATLAS_APPLICATION_VERSION` - the version of the application connected to the Packer build.
 For example, `2`.
+- `ATLAS_APPLICATION_GITHUB_COMMIT_SHA` - the GitHub commit, if this application version was ingressed from GitHub

 ### Base Artifact Variable Injection